Cheap Internet for Seniors

 » Helpful Resource: The 5 Best Budgeting Apps for Seniors

-What we really liked about Spectrum is the free modem and antivirus software included with every plan.
+What we liked about Spectrum is the free modem and antivirus software included with every plan.
 That helped reduce the additional fees that typically come with internet service.
 That said, we weren’t as impressed with the customer service.
 Spectrum now offers 24/7 live customer service via phone and chat, but it took us around 30 minutes to get a human on the line in some instances.
 We had better luck with the chat feature in the mobile app, which is perfect for quick communication.
 We also love Spectrum’s notifications regarding service outages through the company’s mobile app.
-It offers outage alerts and an expected timeline for when service will return, though we found that outages are infrequent.
+It offers outage alerts and an expected timeline for when service will return, but we found that outages are infrequent.

-Spectrum offers the widest coverage out of the providers listed here.
+Spectrum offers the widest coverage of the providers listed here.
 Customers can save without sacrificing reliability with bundling discounts, free antivirus software, and a free modem.
 Even though Spectrum’s customer support can be a little frustrating to get in touch with, we still consider it one of the best affordable internet providers on the market.

 Pros & Cons:Pros About Spectrum InternetⓇ